A Complete Guide to Agile Methodology: (20+ Detailed Agile Scrum Methodology Tutorials)

-Scrum team is a team comprising of 7 with + or – two members.
+The scrum team is a team comprising of 7 with + or – two members.
 These members are a mixture of competencies and comprise of developers, testers, database people, support people etc. along with the product owner and a scrum master.

 All these members work together in close collaboration for a recursive and definite interval, to develop and implement the said features.
 SCRUM team sitting arrangement plays a very important role in their interaction, they never sit in cubicles or cabins, but a huge table.

 Sprint is a predefined interval or time frame in which the work has to be completed and make it ready for review or ready for production deployment.
 This time box usually lies between 2 weeks to 1 month.

 In our day to day life when we say that we follow 1-month Sprint cycle, it simply means that we work for one month on the tasks and make it ready for review by the end of that month.